-We want to thank every child and young people who contributed their insights and opinions to help us to shape this plan.
-We appreciate your time and energy.
+We want to thank every child and every young person who contributed their insights and opinions to help us to shape this plan.

+We appreciate your time and energy, your thoughtfulness, and your wisdom.

 To all the adults who supported them to take part, recognising the value in making sure that they were able to contribute meaningfully - thank you.